CypherPotato/planifolia/readme.md

     </body>
     <script>
         window.PlanifoliaSettings = {
-            //required. sets the container where the components will be rendered.
-            container: document.querySelector("main"),

-            // optional. defines the prefix where Planifolia will look for components.
+            // required.
+            // defines the base path to resolving planifolia views into.
+            // all files must end with .html in order to be rendered
             basePath: "/view/",

+            // required only for auto-routing.
+            // defines the container which the router will fetch contents to.
+            container: null,

             // optional.
-Delay browsing for a few milliseconds before browsing.
+            // fires an event when planifolia is navigating
+            onNavigating: () => { },

+            // optional.
+            // fires an event after planifolia was navigated and rendered all
+            // components
+            onNavigated: () => { },

+            // optional.
+            // fires an event after planifolia renders an component to an div from
+            // fetchTo or contentTo
+            onFetch: (fetchedPage) => { },

+            // optional.
+            // delays the navigation between router fetching pages. only works for
+            // auto router and not fetchTo or contentTo.
             delayNavigation: 0,

             // optional.
-Rewrites links that point inside your site so they don't get out of routing.
+            // defines if planifolia should rewrite <a> href links which points to
+            // the site to rewrite with #/.
             autoRewriteLinks: true
         };

-        // initialize the router engine
+        // initialize the auto router engine
-        Planifolia.initializeAutoRouter();
+        window.Planifolia.initializeAutoRouter();
     </script>
 </html>
 ```